-Crop insurance schemes can be implemented relatively easily when there is sufficient spatial variability of an environmental stress (e.g. with hail), but remains extremely difficult to implement for some of the major damaging factors, such as drought, which typically affect large areas, sometimes entire countries.
+Crop insurance schemes can be implemented relatively easily when there is sufficient spatial variability of an environmental stress (such as with hail), but they remain extremely difficult to implement for some of the major damaging factors, such as drought, which typically affect large areas, and sometimes entire countries.

 One of the basic tools for insurance companies is risk analysis (Abbaspour, 1994; Decker, 1997).
 Crop forecasting models play a central part: when run with historical data, they provide insight into the variability patterns of yield.
 Monte Carlo methods play an important part in this context, either in isolation or in combination with process-oriented or statistical models.
-Almost all major models have been used in a risk assessment context: for instance WOFOST (Shisanya and Thuneman, 1993), AUSCANE (a sugar cane model; Russel and Wegener, 1990) and others (de Jager and Singels, 1990; Cox, 1990).
+Almost all major models have been used in a risk assessment context, including the World Food Study, or WOFOST, model (Shisanya and Thuneman, 1993) and the Australian Sugar Cane, or AUSCANE, model (Russel and Wegener, 1990), among others (de Jager and Singels, 1990; Cox, 1990).

-Many of the papers presented at the international symposium on "Climatic Risk in Crop Production: Models and Management in the semi-arid Tropics and Subtropics" in July 1990 in Brisbane are relevant in the present context.
+Many of the papers presented in July 1990 at the international symposium in Brisbane, Australia, on Climatic Risk in Crop Production: Models and Management in the Semi-arid Tropics and Subtropics, are relevant in the present context.

-Crop insurance is not very developed in many Third World countries and in transition economies, although the World Bank and the World Food Programme are currently setting up schemes that should considerably facilitate food security-related operations by resorting to insurance-based emergency funds.
-The difficulty in implementing insurance schemes to assist smallholders is best explained by the fact that many farmers live at subsistence level, i.e. they do not really enter commercial circuits.
-Rustagi (1988) describes the general problématique rather well.
-For instance, insurance companies insure a crop only if the farmer conforms to certain risk-reducing practices, e.g. early planting.
-The identification of the "best" planting dates constitutes an direct application for processoriented crop-weather models.
-The quoted paper by Shisanya and Thuneman (1993) uses WOFOST to determine the effect of planting date on yields in Kenya.
+The use of crop insurance is not widespread in many developing countries and transition economies, although the World Bank and the World Food Programme are currently setting up schemes that should considerably facilitate food securityrelated operations by resorting to insurance-based emergency funds.
+The difficulty in implementing insurance schemes to assist smallholders is best explained by the fact that many farmers live at the subsistence level, that is, they do not really enter commercial circuits.
+Rustagi (1988) describes the general problem rather well.
+For instance, insurance companies insure a crop only if the farmer conforms to certain risk-reducing practices, such as early planting.
+The identification of the "best" planting dates constitutes a direct application for processoriented crop-weather models.
+The paper quoted by Shisanya and Thuneman (1993) uses WOFOST to determine the effect of planting date on yields in Kenya.

 An interesting example regarding both forecasting of the quality of products and insurance is given by Selirio and Brown (1997).
 The authors describe the methods used in Canada for the forecasting of the quality of hay: the two steps include the forecasting of grass biomass proper, and subsequent forecasting of the quality based essentially on the drying conditions.
-One of the reasons models have to be used is the absence of a structure that measures, stores and markets forage crops that is comparable to grain crops.
-In addition, field surveys are significantly more expensive to carry out than forecasts.
+One of the reasons models have to be used is the absence of a structure that measures, stores and markets